CartoDB/carto-workshop/04-database/exercises/sql-advanced.md

 * `lineas_madrid`: Madrid metro lines
 * `listings_madrid`: Madrid Airbnb listings

-You can try for example a simple query like this one and hit `Control+Enter` or the `play` button in the bottom right corner of the SQL panel.
+Try entering a simple query like the one below.
+To run the query, type `Control+Enter` on PCs, `Command+Enter`/`Cmd+Return` on macs, or the green `play` button in the bottom right corner of the SQL panel.

 ```sql
 select *